geekofalltrades/QuickDrop/QuickDrop_readme.txt

 PERMISSIONS: Do not reupload this mod at sites other than Skyrim Nexus.
 If you alter this mod (by translating, adding functionality, etc) you may distribute it freely, so long as I am credited as its original author; in this case, I would prefer that it were made available at Skyrim Nexus.
-If you want to include this mod as part of a larger compilation or bugfixing mod, please contact me.
+If you want to include this mod as part of a larger compilation, please contact me.

 CORRESPONDENCE: For general questions, comments, complaints, compliments, musings, propositions, reticulations, etc, please post to this mod's thread on the Skyrim Nexus forums.
 To contact me directly, please send me a